 It should also again be noted that Congress added Rules 413 through 415 of the Federal Rules of Evidence on September 13, 1994, Pub.
 L. 103-222, § 320935(a), 108 Stat.
 2135, effective July 9, 1995.
-Rules 413 through 415 permit respectively, (1) the admissibility of evidence of prior offenses of sexual assault when, in a criminal proceeding, a person is accused of such an offense; (2) the admissibility of evidence of prior offenses of child molestation when, in a criminal proceeding, a person is accused of child molestation when, in a criminal proceeding, a person is accused of child molestation when, in a criminal proceeding, a claim for damages or other relief is sought against a party who is alleged to have committed an act of sexual assault or child molestation.
+Rules 413 through 415 permit respectively, (1) the admissibility of evidence of prior offenses of sexual assault when, in a criminal proceeding, a person is accused of such an offense; (2) the admissibility of evidence of prior offenses of child molestation when, in a criminal proceeding, a person is accused of child molestation, and (3) the admissibility of evidence of prior offenses of sexual assault, or of child molestation when, in a civil proceeding, a claim for damages or other relief is sought against a party who is alleged to have committed an act of sexual assault or child molestation.